ERP Trivia - Every Why Should Have Its Wherefore

 inaccessible to the mass audience owing to exorbitant subscription fees,

 has recently been confirmed in a more tangible manner.
 Namely, many major

 companies are having difficulty achieving effective enterprise resource

 planning (ERP) even after a full year of implementation, according to

 the report titled ERP Trends (Research Report

-Board, the premier business membership and research network worldwide,
+the premier business membership and research network worldwide, which

 This is a three-part note.
-Part One summarizes a report titled ERP
+Part One summarized a report titled ERP

 Trends by The Conference Board.
-Part Two comments on the major
+This part comments on the major

 key success factors for ERP projects and on the causes of ERP implementation